tom-martin01/LANMap/README.txt

 Requirements:
   - Scan LAN for devices.
   - Display key Network Information for each device.
+      - IP Address
+      - MAC Address
+      - Type of Device
+      - Vendor
+      - Open Ports
   - Display discovered devices in a interactive network graph.
-  - Display PCAP files data flow in the network graph.
   - Display visual traceroute flow to target.
+  - Displayed using Network related Icons.
+  - Ability to Import and Export files (JSON format?).
+  - Ability to customise visualisaiton details on graph.
   - Housed within a GUI.
   - Designed for Unix.